Estimated reading time: 4 minutes

 Many people want to share table scraps with their dogs when they are cooking for the family/ As you know from our Toxic food for dogs blogs, many things cant be shared, such as chocolate and onions.

-There are many “safe” human foods you can give our dogs, but there are many that are either totally toxic, simply cause them to be untidy, or they can have in very small doses.
+There are many “safe” human foods you can give our dogs, but there are many that are either totally toxic, simply cause them to be untidy, or they can have in tiny doses.
 It is always important to check before you give it to the dog.

 This article covers what dog friendly vegetables you can share